iZucken/swe-lancer-bench-critique/README.md

 - "It is uniquely destructive because it weaponizes the language of rigor to legitimize a dangerous fantasy."
 - "To salvage credibility in LLM evaluation: 1.
 Burn this benchmark."
 - "Final Verdict: -∞/10 — A singularity of bad science, economic delusion, and ethical malpractice."

+# Could a better benchmark exist at all?